 Services for Students and Alumni

-The Career Services Office (CSO) offers a wide range of services including:
+The Office for Career Development offers a wide range of services including:

 The online system which allows students and alumni access to job postings, events, and other resources.

 To create a St. Thomas Law Careers account: